intel/llvm/sycl/doc/KernelProgramCache.md

 representing cache keys are used to minimize locks down to applications which build the same device with the same parameters.
 Directory is locked for minimum time because it can be unlocked once subdirectory is created.
-If file is created in directory the directory should be locked until file creation done.
+If file is created in a directory, the directory should be locked until file creation is done.

 Advisory locking <sup>[1](#advisory-lock)</sup> is used to ensure that the user/OS tools are able to manage files.